LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

   ##### 2. **USA**

 America has always been a popular travel destination due to its spiral of metropolis and small town charms.
 Travel trends include city hopping and road trips.
-New York has over 800 different languages spoken within the city.
+New York claims to have over 800 different languages spoken within the city.

 * **San Francisco’s Golden Gate Bridge** - is a suspension bridge spanning the Golden Gate, the one-mile-wide strait connecting San Francisco Bay and the Pacific Ocean.